Tommy Gale (racing driver)

-Tommy Gale (September 10, 1934 – September 30, 1999) was a NASCAR Winston Cup Series race car driver from McKeesport, Pennsylvania who raced from 1968 to 1986.
+Tommy Gale (September 10, 1934 – September 30, 1999) was an American NASCAR Winston Cup Series race car driver from McKeesport, Pennsylvania who raced from 1968 to 1986.
 He ended up becoming one of the runners-up for the 1977 NASCAR Rookie of the Year award.

 Career

 Gale started as a NASCAR Cup Series rookie when he was 34 years old and competed until his retirement at the age of 51.
 Leading only three laps of his 60,655-lap spanning career, Gale managed to make $683,965 in total winnings ($ when adjusted for inflation).
 While starting in 27th place on average, his average finishes were 22nd place after competing in a grueling 75239.7 mi of top-level professional stock car racing.

 His only three DNQs came at the 1972 Miller High Life 500, the 1973 Daytona 500 and at the 1984 Talladega 500.

-Gale's strongest performances are on short oval tracks where he finished an average of 20th place.
+Gale's strongest performances are on short oval tracks where he finished an average of twentieth place.
 His weakness would be found on road courses; where a finish of 28th place would be expected out of Gale.
-His primary vehicle throughout his career was the #64 Ford machine owned by fellow NASCAR driver Elmo Langley.
+His primary vehicle throughout his career was the No. 64 Ford machine owned by fellow NASCAR driver Elmo Langley.

 Post-NASCAR career

-After Tommy Gale retired from NASCAR, he decided to focus on his son and started a trucking business in Elizabeth, Pennsylvania; which is near his hometown of McKeesport.
+After Gale retired from NASCAR, he decided to focus on his son and started a trucking business in Elizabeth, Pennsylvania; which is near his hometown of McKeesport.

+Motorsports results

+NASCAR

+(key) (Bold – Pole position awarded by qualifying time.
+Italics – Pole position earned by points standings or practice time. * – Most laps led.)